 By 28 weeks of pregnancy, your baby is about 16 inches long and weighs between two and three pounds.
 Your little cutie is settling into the proper position for birth and is busy blinking and sucking its thumb.

 Your baby has started dreaming and continues to practice breathing movements this week.
 The skin is still wrinkled but will become smoother in the next few weeks because your baby is starting to develop more fat.

-Fine downy hair (lanugo) and waxy white substance (vernix) are covering baby’s skin.
+Fine downy hair (lanugo) and a waxy white substance (vernix) are covering the baby’s skin.
 The baby now stretches, kicks, and moves frequently in the uterus.